demisto/content/Packs/Zoom/Integrations/Zoom/README.md

 ### zoom-update-channel

 ***
-Update an existing channel in zoom account
+Update an existing channel in a Zoom account.

 #### Base Command